lightningcpp/lightningcpp/README.md

-# lightningcpp
+# lightning

-lightningcpp is a http server/client library written in modern c++ (14) aproach.
-The name lightning is derived from the television series Tom&Jerry where lightning is the orange cat beside of Tomcat.
+lightning is a http server/client library written in modern c++ (C++14).
+The name lightning is from the television series Tom&Jerry where lightning is the orange cat beside of Tomcat.

 ## Supported features
 - HTTP 1.0/1.1 support